mohamedfiky/smart/README.md

 - JavaScript

-##### This website has an option box to allow users choose the theme color and other options for their best experience.
-##### The options chosen by the users are saved in their local storage so whenever they came back they found their preferred options.
+##### This website has an option box to allow users choose the theme color and other options for their best experience, The chosen options are saved in users local storage so whenever they came back they found their preferred options.